menondj/RLearningUnity3D/README.md

 # RLearningUnity3D

-This repository illustrates Reinforcement learning for a 3x3 TicTacToe using two different techniques, Q Learning, and  Unity 3D Ml Agents (https://github.com/Unity-Technologies/ml-agents).
+This repository illustrates Reinforcement learning for a 3x3 TicTacToe using two different techniques, Q Learning, and  Unity 3D ML Agents V0.2 (https://github.com/Unity-Technologies/ml-agents).
 The Q Learning technique does not require tensforflow libraries and is self contianed.

 ## Q Learning Method:
 1] Open AITest.Unity.